varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-backends.rst

         .host = "server2.example.com";
         .probe = {
             .url = "/";
+            .timeout = 1s;
             .interval = 5s;
-            .timeout = 1 s;
             .window = 5;
             .threshold = 3;
         }
     }

 What is new here is the ``probe``.
-Varnish will check the health of each backend with a probe.
-The options are:

-url
-    The URL Varnish will use to send a probe request.

-interval
-    How often should we poll.

-timeout
-    What is the timeout of the probe.

-window
-    Varnish will retain up to this many probes when considering backend health.

-threshold
-    How many of the `.window` last polls must be good for the backend to be declared healthy.

-initial
-    How many of the probes that needs to be succesful when Varnish starts.
+In this example Varnish will check the health of each backend every 5 seconds, timing out after 1 second.
+Each poll will send a GET request to /.
+If 3 out of the last 5 polls succeeded the backend is considered healthy, otherwise it will be marked as sick.

-    Defaults to the same amount as the threshold.
+Refer to the :ref:`reference-vcl_probes` section in the :ref:`reference-vcl` documentation for more information.

 Now we define the 'director'::

     import directors;